-Inspiration Point in Santa Barbara
+Inspiration Point Santa Barbara (East approach)

 There are several areas in the California wild (probably in other states, too) called Inspiration Point, and even if the name tires quickly, most of these places live up to the name, including this one near Santa Barbara.

-The beginning of the trail, however, isn’t all that inspirational, but as you work your way up the shadeless paved continuation of Tunnel Road (access it by passing through a gate), you do get nice views of the Los Padres National Forest and the Pacific Ocean.
+The beginning of the trail, however, isn’t all that inspirational, but as you work your way up the exposed paved continuation of Tunnel Road (access it by passing through a gate), you do get nice views of the Los Padres National Forest and the Pacific Ocean.
 After three quarters of a mile, cross a bridge and enter a wooded area.
 Here, look for the Jesuita Trail branching off to the left and heading downhill to Mission Creek.

 After crossing Mission Creek (where there are several swimming holes when the water level is high) and begin switchbacking up to Inspiration Point.
 On the left is Santa Barbara and the Pacific Ocean; on the right are some sandstone outcrops.
 The hike climbs steeply to a service road.
 Turn left and almost immediately look for an obscure, unsigned use trail heading right (if you reach a fork in the road or find yourself going down hill, you’ve come too far.)
 The trail is overgrown but not too difficult to follow.
 In about 0.1 miles you reach a high point on the ridge with great ocean views; the trail a few dozen yards more to a jumble of boulders.
 Here you can climb up on the rocks and enjoy more views before heading back.